Kai Havertz: Arsenal forward's hamstring injury deepens crisis, so what does Mikel Arteta do in attack now?

 What is certain is that there is no perfect solution.

-Arsenal are already six points behind Premier League leaders Liverpool, who play their game in hand against Everton on Wednesday night.
-They cannot afford any further slip-ups, regardless of the result in that game at Goodison Park.
+Arsenal are already seven points behind Premier League leaders Liverpool after their draw with Everton in Wednesday's Merseyside derby.
+They cannot afford any further slip-ups if they are to have any hope of making up that ground.

 But the reality is sights might have to be lowered.
 Arsenal's title chances had already been heavily impacted by the injuries to Jesus, Saka and Martinelli, and while the latter two are due to return in the weeks and months ahead, the addition of Havertz to the long-term absentee list is the heaviest blow yet.